We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A person can usually treat mild sunburn at home.
 Lotions that contain aloe vera, soy, or 1% hydrocortisone may help relieve the symptoms until the sunburn heals.

 Sunburn can cause lasting damage to the skin, so preventing it is important.
-If the burn does not heal after 3–5 days, or if it is severe and causes significant pain, see a doctor right away.
+If the burn does not heal after 3–5 days, or if it is severe and causes significant pain, consult a doctor immediately.